xiaq/sysval2014/doc.md

     1. If $vm(s) < v < vm(s) + \Delta v$, ATP intiates three \act{bell} actions and enter \Tolerating{} mode.

-    1. Otherwise, no \act{bell} happens and no mode change happens.
+    1. Otherwise, as long as no more \act{update} happens, no \act{bell} happens and no mode change happens.

 1. When ATP is in \Tolerating{} mode: